awsdocs/aws-cdk-guide/doc_source/resources.md

 Sometimes you already have a resource in your AWS account and want to use it in your AWS CDK app, for example, a resource that was defined through the console, the AWS SDK, directly with AWS CloudFormation, or in a different AWS CDK application\.
 You can turn the resource's ARN \(or another identifying attribute, or group of attributes\) into an AWS CDK object in the current stack by calling a static factory method on the resource's class\.

-The following example shows how to define a bucket based on the existing bucket with the ARN **arn:aws:s3:::my\-bucket\-name**, and a VPC based on the existing VPC with the resource name `booh`\.
+The following example shows how to define a bucket based on an existing bucket with the ARN **arn:aws:s3:::my\-bucket\-name**, and a Amazon Virtual Private Cloud based on an existing VPC having a specific ID\.

 ------
 #### [ TypeScript ]